tstone43/aks_voting_app/README.md

 ## How to Upload the Voting App Container Image to ACR

-Original documentation for this process here: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr
+Original documentation for this process is here: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-acr

 1. The Azure CLI is necessary for working with ACR, so be sure to install it.
 2. First step is to log onto your Azure tenant with ***az login***